nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot-overview.md

 # E Join the network

-Joining the network can be triggered by the device as soon as the the device is in posssions of a a valid LDevID (or other network credential)
+Joining the network can be triggered by the device as soon as the the device is in possession of a valid LDevID (or other network credential)

 The router will receive the network connection request.
 It may confer with the registrar, to check that the device is adequately permissioned to join the network.
 Typically this maybe be performed through the RADIUS interface.